 3. Set Your Own Stop-Loss

-Even strong providers misfire.
-Always place a stop-loss, and consider a trailing stop to lock in gains as price moves favorably.
+Even strong providers can be wrong.
+Use a stop-loss for each trade and consider trailing stops when appropriate to protect gains as price moves in your favor.

 4. Diversify Across Multiple Providers?

-Some traders subscribe to more than one channel to blend methodologies.
-Avoid taking on too many feeds or letting clashing signals cloud decisions.
+Some traders subscribe to more than one channel to compare methodologies.
+Avoid collecting too many signals at once, and be careful about conflicting calls that can make your decision process harder.

 5. Keep a Trade Journal